exploreavi/WebServer/README.txt

 --	What happens if a request results in an exception.
 Simple, that thread is gone!!
 -- 	Could not write Unit Test cases.
 -- 	Could do Performance test.
---  Config file existence not checked
+--      Config file existence not checked.
+--      Directory listing not implemented.

 ******************************************
 MUST READ SECTION STARTS HERE.
 PLEASE READ